DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. Actions with unknown outcomes will require a player to make a Check, which means drawing from their respective decks to help determine the outcome.
 2. Jokers and Aces are Fate Cards and should be reserved in one's hand, for both players and the GM.
-All other cards go directly into a discard pile.
+All other cards go directly into a Discard Pile.
 Hold on to these Fate Cards, even when shuffling the deck.
 3. Players will use their deck to do most anything; it represents their character's stamina until they complete a Rest.
 When the Action Deck is empty and a player has to shuffle